-Parents must bring their child in to the centre and sign in.
-The parent must remain in the centre at all times for parented drop in programs.
-If the parent needs to leave the building, then the child must go with them.
+Everyone coming in to the centre for programs must sign in.
+For parented programs, the parent must remain in the centre at all times.
+If the parent needs to leave the building, then the child must go with them, unless they are with a caregiver.
 For un-parented programs the parent must ensure the staff person is aware the parent is leaving.
 At dismissal time the child will only be released to the parent or designated person who has been listed on the child's file.